Pyruvic acid: Pyruvic acid production by glycolysis

 In the last step of glycolysis, phosphoenolpyruvate (PEP) is converted to pyruvate by pyruvate kinase.
 This reaction is strongly exergonic and irreversible; in gluconeogenesis, it takes two enzymes, pyruvate carboxylase and PEP carboxykinase, to catalyze the reverse transformation of pyruvate to PEP.

 Decarboxylation to acetyl CoA

 Pyruvate decarboxylation by the pyruvate dehydrogenase complex produces acetyl-CoA.

 Carboxylation to oxaloacetate

 Carboxylation by pyruvate carboxylase produces oxaloacetate.

 Transamination to alanine

 Transamination by alanine transaminase produces alanine.

 Reduction to lactate

 Reduction by lactate dehydrogenase produces lactate.

 Environmental chemistry

 Pyruvic acid is an abundant carboxylic acid in secondary organic aerosols.

 Uses

-Pyruvate is sold as a weight-loss supplement, though credible science has yet to back this claim.
-A systematic review of six trials found a statistically significant difference in body weight with pyruvate compared to placebo.
-However, all of the trials had methodological weaknesses and the magnitude of the effect was small.
-The review also identified adverse events associated with pyruvate such as diarrhea, bloating, gas, and increase in low-density lipoprotein (LDL) cholesterol.
-The authors concluded that there was insufficient evidence to support the use of pyruvate for weight loss.

-There is also in vitro as well as in vivo evidence in hearts that pyruvate improves metabolism by NADH production stimulation and increases cardiac function.
+Aside from its major role in the functioning of living organisms, pyruvic acid is of interest as a reagent in the synthesis of specialized organic compounds as discussed above in the reactivity section.